Al-rimi/Tomcat-auto-script/README.md

 3. **[Maven](https://maven.apache.org/download.cgi)**: Installed and added to the system's `PATH`.
 4. **[Google Chrome](https://www.google.com/chrome/)**: Installed for automatic browser interaction.

-### This script assumes that the working directory contains the pom.xml file, indicating a valid Maven project.
-If the pom.xml is missing, the script will not run.
+### This script assumes that the working directory contains the `pom.xml` file (for Maven builds) or a valid project structure (for `dev` deployment).
+If these are missing, the script will not run.

 ### Extendable Code
 This script is designed to be **extendable**.
 You can add new functionality such as pre-deployment checks, custom notifications, or integrate with other tools.

 ### Add Custom Future Extensions:
 - **Custom Deployment Notifications**: You can modify the script to send email or Slack notifications after deployment.
-- **Custom Build Scripts**: Add new Maven goals or other build scripts as part of the mvn clean package command.
+- **Custom Build Scripts**: Add new Maven goals or other build scripts as part of the `mvn clean package` command.

 ## VS Code Automatic Execution
 For Visual Studio Code users, the script can be configured to run automatically on file save using the **Run on Save** extension.